Academic Success Center

-Linda Gnagey balances teaching developmental coursework with roles as director of the Academic Support Center and advisor to conditionally admitted first year students.
+Linda Gnagey balances teaching developmental coursework with roles as director of the Academic Success Center and advisor to conditionally admitted first year students.
 She thrives on making connections for herself and for students—with other faculty and staff as they work with students and between students’ skill development and academic goals.
-She is accredited as an Irlen Syndrome/Scotopic Sensitivity screener and National Tutoring Association tutor trainer.
-She holds education degrees from Goshen College (B.A.) and James Madison University (M.Ed.) and enjoys Biblical and language study.
-Swimming for exercise, attending theater and sports events, and traveling with her husband Keith and adult children are favorite pastimes.
+She is accredited as a National Tutoring Association tutor trainer.
+She holds education degrees from Goshen College (B.A.) and James Madison University (M.Ed.) and seeks to be a life-long learner.
+Swimming for exercise, attending theater and sports events, traveling with her husband Keith, and sharing time with her children and grandchildren are favorite pastimes.
 She is an active member of Community Mennonite Church.

 Byron Peachey, of Harrisonburg, has served as a Campus Pastor at EMU since 2002.
 He previously served four years as co-director of Mennonite Central Committee’s work in El Salvador.
 For 10 years, Peachey was involved in an inner-city mission congregation, Community of Hope in Washington, D.C., where he was a social worker and development director.
 He manages a small farm and attends Shalom Mennonite Church.